n8n-io/n8n-docs/docs/credentials/add-edit-credentials.md

 When you save a credential, n8n tests it to confirm it works.

 /// note | Credentials naming
-New credentials are named "*node name* account" by default.
+n8n names new credentials "*node name* account" by default.
 You can rename the credentials by clicking on the name, similarly to renaming nodes.
-It's good practice to give them names that identify the app/service, type, and purpose of the credential.
+It's good practice to give them names that identify the app or service, type, and purpose of the credential.
 A naming convention makes it easier to keep track of and identify your credentials.
 ///